perl11/cperl/CODE_OF_CONDUCT.md

 We are all adults.
 We accept anyone's contributions.
-If you are feeling harrassed speak up by yourself.
+If you are feeling harassed speak up by yourself.
 We do not censor, we don't stop any discussions.
 Nothing else matters.